pingcap/docs/maintain-tidb-using-tiup.md

 ---
 title: TiUP Common Operations
-summary: Learn the common operations to operate and maintain a TiDB cluster using TiUP.
+summary: Learn the common operations to operate and maintain a TiDB cluster using TiUP.Empty
-aliases: ['/docs/dev/maintain-tidb-using-tiup/','/docs/dev/how-to/maintain/tiup-operations/']
 ---

 # TiUP Common Operations